 Hwy‑13 Loop: Cornucopia

-East of Cornucopia, the road veers away from the water, emerging again onto the lakefront at the peninsula’s main Ojibwa Indian town, Red Cliff, which has a marina and boat slip, a lakeside campground within view of Basswood and Madeline Islands, a big casino, and an annual 4th of July powwow.
+East of Cornucopia, the road veers away from the water, emerging again onto the lakefront at the peninsula’s main Ojibwa Native American town, Red Cliff, which has a marina and boat slip, a lakeside campground within view of Basswood and Madeline Islands, a big casino, and an annual summer powwow.
 The outskirts of Red Cliff include some lake views and some great views of open pastureland meshed with dense evergreen forests on what appears to be slight tableland.
 Boats and canoes are ever-present, scattered among rural jetsam, decades-old Chevys and Ford pickups, their sculpted sheet metal rusting mutely in the cattails.

 From Red Cliff, Hwy-13 turns south, immediately entering the outskirts of Bayfield.